 - treat type 2 diabetes, along with diet and exercise, in adults and certain children

-- reduce the risk for serious cardiovascular problems (problems related to the heart and blood vessels) in adults who have type 2 diabetes and heart disease
+- reduce the risk of serious cardiovascular problems (problems related to the heart and blood vessels) in adults who have heart disease as well as type 2 diabetes

 Some people may have mild or serious side effects during their Victoza treatment.
 Examples of Victoza’s commonly reported side effects include: